Geeny616/proof-of-settlement/README.md

 #proof-of-settlement

-proof-of-settlement is an on-chain physical state & location verifier that uses a SNARK.
+proof-of-settlement is an on-chain physical state & location verifier that uses a snark.

 The proof can only be acquired by the subject from the real settled physical location of the proof created in zokrates.